-18.110.130 - Corners A. REQUIRE Conflicts N/A Create pedestrian friendly building elements at intersections and alley entrances.
+18.110.130 - Corners

+A. REQUIREMENT: Create pedestrian friendly building elements at intersections and alley entrances.

+Complies Conflicts N/A · concerns so

-□ Incorporate features such as inset or angled corners and entrances, display windows, or corner roof features.
+Incorporate features such as inset or angled corners and entrances, display windows, or corner roof features.

 The main building entrance is pulled away from the intersection to accommodate existing improvements and proposed bioretention facilities.
 It includes an angled corner and glazing on the upper and lower levels.
 The trellis serves as an architectural element and helps to define the pedestrian path to the front entry.